petebachant/petebachant.github.io/_posts/2024-12-13-latex-collab.markdown

 it will make sense to have all collaborators simply commit to the main branch and continue to clean things up as you go.

+### Pushing the PDF to the Calkit Cloud

+The default behavior of DVC is to not save pipeline outputs to the repo, but instead commit them to DVC.
+The Calkit Cloud serves as a DVC remote for us to push these artifacts to back them up.
+Running `calkit push` will send our PDF to the cloud and make it viewable on the project's publications page.
+Note that `calkit push` will also send the Git changes to GitHub, which completely backs up the project.

 ## Handling concurrent collaboration

 Other cloud-based tools like Google Docs and Overleaf allow multiple people to edit a document at the same time, continuously saving behind the scenes.
-In this workflow, we're using Git, which also technically allows concurrent editing, but every change or batch of changes needs to be deliberately committed, rather than being saved automatically.

-My personal opinion is that concurrent collaborative editing is actually not a good thing.
+My personal opinion is that concurrent collaborative editing is usually not a good thing.
-However, if you want to do it, you still can, but you'll need to communicate a little more with your collaborators so you don't step on each other's toes and end up with merge conflicts.
+However, if you want to do it with this setup, you still can, but you'll need to communicate a little more with your collaborators so you don't step on each other's toes and end up with merge conflicts.